The Battle of Rowton Heath

 Upon hearing that his only remaining port at Chester was under siege, Charles diverted his forces to relieve the defenders.

 The battle of Rowton Hill took place over several locations, with the mainly cavalry action lasting over the whole of 24 September 1645.
-Gradually the Royalist forces were forced to fall back towards the city walls (pictured at the top of this article), from where Charles would witness what remained of his army all but wiped out.
+Gradually the Royalist forces were forced to fall back towards the city walls, from where Charles would witness what remained of his army all but wiped out.

 “A major disaster” for King Charles, the remnants of his cavalry would meet their end just a few weeks later in an ambush at Sherburn-in-Elmet.